Read more about the article Lubeck – Germany

 The day back in Madrid started with quite harsh weather-wise talking.
 Snowing so heavily that we had to actually postpone our departure.
 We though we would not even be able to take the train there, but as soon as we arrived to the station, trains were running ontime without any trouble, therefore, why to wait?.

 At 90km to the north from Madrid, it is one of the 9 regions that forms Castile and Leon Autonomous Community; and like it is on the other remaining 8 regions, it is full of rich history and extraordinary architecture.
-There is in this city, however, a major landmark that makes it different to any other and not just only in Spain but across the entire of the former Roman Empire: its aqueduct.
+There is in this city, however, a major landmark that makes it different to any other and not just only in Spain but across the entire of what once was the Roman Empire: its aqueduct.
 It is an unique example of ancient civil engineering which stands today as the best preserved and the most complete anywhere. (more…)

 Share it with the world